 If kits (FYI kits is short for kittens.
 Baby bunnies are called kittens just like baby cats.) were raised with their dam who was fed live foods, they will be well acclimated to eating live foods & a slow introduction period will not be necessary.
 If you rabbit was fed a mostly pelleted diet you will need to introduce fresh foods slowly as too much too fast can cause diarrhea.
 A rabbit that is used to fresh foods can easily be fed a big handful daily.
 If the rabbit doesn't finish what you gave him & the food has become wilted or soiled with with urine, feces or wool, remove it & toss it into your compost pile.
 You will be able to determine which fresh foods your rabbit enjoys & what quantity of fresh food is suitable.
 Do not replace pelleted food with fresh food.
 Fresh foods are in addition to pelleted food.
-You may be able to cut the amount of pellets in half if your rabbit is safely consuming large quantities of high quality hay & a wide variety of nutritious live foods.
+You may be able to reduce the amount of pellets your bunny eats if your rabbit is safely consuming large quantities of high quality hay & a wide variety of nutritious live foods.

 Angora grooming tools consist of a small pet grooming brush (slicker), a small-tooth comb for combing out facial mats, a double sided comb for harvest wool & getting at any mats that form close to the skin, a small pair of scissors for cutting out mats.
 Pet nail trimmers, dykes or even your own nail clippers for trimming their nails.
 A blower is an optional item that is great for blowing out dry skin, loose hairs & other debris (make sure you do it outside).
 If you are raising show rabbits, you will likely want to get a blower.
 Angora rabbits should be gently brushed daily or at minimum once or twice a week.
-Regular grooming's keeps their coats free from mats, cleans up debris, enables you to catch problems sooner, & helps reduce the risk of wool block thanks to the removal of loose hairs.
+Regular grooming keeps their coats free from mats, cleans up debris, enables you to catch problems sooner, & helps reduce the risk of wool block thanks to the removal of loose hairs.
 Show angoras need to maintain the density & length of their wool coat.
 Special grooming techniques, including the use of a blower, are used to open up the coat & to keep as much hair as possible on the rabbit.
 Using a blower once a week is usually sufficient for a rabbit with a quality coat.
 Blowers can be found in dog grooming catalogs & shops as well as online.
-It is very important to regularly groom your rabbit to keep it free from mats & tangles if you intend to use its wool for spinning or felting.
+It is very important to regularly groom your rabbit to keep her free from mats & tangles if you intend to use her wool for spinning or felting.
 It is also a humane way to treat your rabbit.
 No rabbit should suffer with painful mats because their owner doesn't feel like taking the time to properly groom them.

 Harvesting Wool Fiber:

 Most angoras will naturally shed their coats 3 - 4 times a year (approx. every 90 days).
-The German Angora, Giant Angora & Hybrid Angora do not molt their wool like the other breeds, so shearing the rabbit is necessary.
+The German Angora, Giant Angora & Hybrid Angora typically do not molt their wool like the other breeds, so shearing the rabbit is necessary.
 You can shear your rabbit using clippers &/or blunt nose scissors.
-Other angora breeds can have the wool pulled or plucked by hand when the rabbit starts to molt.
+Other angora breeds typically can have the wool pulled or plucked by hand when the rabbit starts to molt.
 The hair should pull easily & not require force to remove.
 If it hurts the rabbit, the rabbit is not ready for wool removal & you should stop & try again in about a week.
 An even removal of the bunnies coat will help it to grow in evenly which will help reduce mats.
 An uneven coat with different patterns of growth can easily tangle.
 Ideally, you want to remove the old coat before the new coat comes in.

 Angora rabbits need their nails trimmed regularly.
 If nails are not properly trimmed on a regular basis they can grow too long getting caught in the floor of their home.
 Long nails can cause broken toes & ripped off bloody nails.
 The longer the nails are neglected, the longer the quick will grow making it even harder to keep the nails at a more manageable & safer length.
 Nail cutters for cats work well, you use them just as you would for a cat or dog.
 You can also use dykes or even your own nail clippers.
 Basically you want to use whatever you are most comfortable with.
 As long as you do not cut the quick, the rabbit will be fine.
 If you accidentally cut the quick, styptic powder or cornstarch can be applied to stop the bleeding.

 Fur mites are commonly found in Angoras.
 They appear as dandruff in the wool.
 They are a small parasite that borrows under the rabbit's skin.
 This condition can cause itchiness, scratching & wool loss.
 Fur mites are easily treated with Agri-mectin (generic Ivermectin) or Revolution (marketed as Stronghold outside of the USA).
 Here is a dosage chart for mite medications.
-I have not found an organic method for treating fur mites.
+I have not found an effective organic method for treating fur mites.

 Rabbits can get worms.
-As a worm preventative add Diatomaceous Earth (DE) to the rabbits pellets.
+As a worm preventative add food grade Diatomaceous Earth (DE) to the rabbits pellets.
 You want to add just enough to lightly coat the pellets.
-Adding the DE to a new bag of pellets is the easiest rather than add it to each feeding.
+Adding the DE to a new bag of pellets is the easiest rather than adding it to each feeding.
 DE can be purchased at most feed stores or ordered online.

 If you rabbit develops a crusty material inside the ear canal, it is likely ear mites.
 Rabbits with healthy ears free from mites are clean with no visible debris.
 Over the counter ear mite drops labeled for use on dogs & cats can be placed in the ears once a week until the mites are gone.
 If you are raising your rabbit naturally, organic olive oil mixed with a few drops of neem oil placed in the ears once a week until the mites are gone should do the trick sans chemicals.
 Be sure to hold the rabbit securely.
 It is easier if you have help.
 You do not want to get the treatment on the rabbit.
-You want the treatment to get as deep into the ear as possible.
+You want the treatment to get as deep into the ear canal as possible.
 Once applied, gently squeeze the ear to help disperse the treatment as deeply & evenly as possible, then stand back!
 Once you let go the rabbit will shake his or her ears trying to remove the treatment.
 Keep a cloth handy to wipe up any excess.
 If making your own organic treatment, buy a empty ketchup squirt bottle, it works great for squirting oil in the rabbits ears.
 Note: If you are treating your bunny with any of my recommendations for fur mites (scroll up), this will also treat for ear mites.

 Wool Block is also known as GI Stasis.
 The natural self-grooming process for an Angora rabbit is the same as for a cat.
 They lick their coats to keep it clean.
 When their coats start to shed, they will ingest more loose fibers than they do when they are not in molt.
 Unlike a cat, a rabbit cannot regurgitate the fiber from it's stomach.
 A large wool build up can clog the rabbits digestive system & intestines.
 When this happens the rabbit will stop eating & drinking because he or she already feels full.
 If left untreated, the rabbit will die.
 One sure sign of wool block, besides a loss of appetite, is when the rabbit's feces become very small & dry.
 They may have strands of wool running through them connecting them together, known as a "string of pearls" due to the appearance.
 The stool of a healthy rabbit is large, round & moist.
 In extreme cases, defecation & urination will cease all together.
 Therefore, you should always pay close attention to how your rabbit is eliminating.
 Secondly, if your usually happy & playful bunny all of a sudden becomes lethargic & loses his or her appetite, he or she probably doesn't feel well.

 The first thing to do when you suspect wool block is consult a veterinarian who specializes in rabbits.
 If that is not possible, immediately take away the rabbit's pellets & feed him or her more hay.
 Adding a little frozen pineapple juice to his or her drinking water helps increase stomach enzymes.
 If that doesn't work give the rabbit olive or sesame seed oil by feeding it with a syringe.
 Turn the rabbit on his or her back with his or her head raised up a little to reduce the risk of choking.
 Administer one full syringe full of the oil twice a day.
 If the rabbit stops drinking water you will need to administer water via syringe as well.
-If there are no significant changes after 1 1/2 days, you should shave the fiber off the rabbit & continue force feeding him or her.
+If there are no significant changes after 1 1/2 days, you should cut or shave the fiber off the rabbit & continue force feeding him or her.
 You can also try mixing some of the oil, a little pineapple juice, & water with rabbit nutrition powder to aid digestion & to provide vital nutrients.
 This bunny "smoothie" will likely need to be fed via syringe.

 Wool block is a serious, often fatal condition.
 Prevention is much easier than treatment.
 Providing your rabbit with unlimited hay along with daily grooming's is the best preventative measure you can practice.

 Rabbits like toys to play with.
 Natural balls, wooden blocks, mini pine cones, empty cardboard packing tape rolls (make sure no tape is on the roll), cardboard tubes, twigs, apple sticks, branches (apple trees are heavily sprayed, you are better off supporting a known organic grower, branches from your own apple trees or neighbors if available are great options), & pumice blocks are all excellent toys for rabbits.
 The rabbits will chew on the toys so make sure it is safe as well as free from artificial colors & flavors.
-You can find many toys for rabbits at the pet store, with the exception to balls & pumice blocks, you can easily provide them with enjoyment naturally - no pet store required.
+You can find many toys for rabbits at the pet store.
+With the exception to balls & pumice blocks, you can easily provide them with enjoyment naturally - no pet store required.